Santa Cruz, Madeira

 Santa Cruz ([ˈsɐ̃tɐ ˈkɾuʃ]; "Holy Cross") is a municipality, a parish and a city in the eastern part of the island of Madeira.
 It is the second most populous municipality, behind Funchal.
-The population in 2011 was 43,005, in an area of 81.50 km².
+The population in 2011 was 43,005, in an area of 81.50 km2.

 History

 "...passing a turn in the land, they entered a cover in the beach, in which they saw a deliteful valley covered in the trees in order, where they found on land a few older fallen columns, from whom the captain ordered the construction a cross, which they raised to the heights of a tree, giving the place the name of Santa Cruz, where later that founded the noble village."

 To commemorate the construction of this cross, a second cross was raised, of marble, but was later destroyed, around 1889.

 Geography

 It is located southeast of Santana, southwest of Machico and northeast of the regional capital (Funchal); it is linked by an expressway to Funchal and Machico, as well as an ancillary road linking it to Santana.
-Urban sprawl from Funchal extends along Santa Cruz's western frontier, while the eastern part of municipality is the base for Madeira's international airport.
+Urban sprawl from Funchal extends along Santa Cruz's western frontier, while the eastern part of the municipality is the base for Madeira's international airport.

 Five parishes comprise the municipality of Santa Cruz: